 In Matthew 4:19, Jesus says to His children to “follow me…” To follow Jesus is to pattern our lives after His life, and to serve God and our fellow men, as He did (1 John 2:6).
-In His earthly life Jesus left a perfect example for all men to follow.
+In His earthly life, Jesus left a perfect example for all men to follow.
 The Christian needs to be thoroughly acquainted with that sinless life in order to copy it and apply its principles to conditions under which he himself must live.
 John states that he who claims to abide in Christ should give daily evidence that he is reflecting his Savior.

-But what does that term entail?
+But what does that term “follow Me” entail?
 The would-be disciple must first renounce himself, his own plans, his own desires; then he must be willing to bear any cross that duty calls him to take up.
 “And whosoever does not bear his cross, and come after me, cannot be my disciple” (Luke 14:27).

 The Christian has been “called” to do good and to suffer in the doing of it, if need be.
 “To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps” (1 Peter 2:21).
-Peter is here writing about the noble example of patience Christ provided in relation to His sufferings.
+The apostle is here writing about the noble example of patience Christ provided in relation to His sufferings.